 Remuneration and Human Resources Committee

-- Human Resources policies, organizational structure and compliance with the Employment Equity Act, 55 of 1998
+- Human Resources policies, organisational structure and compliance with the Employment Equity Act, (No 55 of 1998) and other labour legislation,

 - Special rewards recommended by the Chief Executive.